zhanserikabdu/stage0-module4-conditions-task1/readme.md

 # Tasks:
 #### 1) True printer.
-Create a program tha will print "true" to console.
+Create a program that will print "true" to console.
 Printing command should be placed inside if block which will have "true" in condition part.
 Program should be implemented in code snippet: